 She either figured it out herself or was given the recipe by the restaurant owner.
 Since finding this recipe and making it for the first time, it is the only way I make tomato soup.

 The ingredients in this creamy tomato soup recipe are unique and the combination of flavors is fabulous.

 The Difference Between Soup and Bisque

-A traditional bisque is French in origin and was creamy and contained a broth made from shellfish.
+A traditional bisque is French in origin and is creamy and contains a broth made from shellfish.
 Lobster or crab bisque is an example of this.

 Today, bisque can be defined as a soup that uses heavy cream and is pureed until it is quite smooth with a velvety texture.